Binnette/2023-09-23_Cartopartie_Saint-Barthelemy-de-Sechilienne/index_en.md

 Also thanks to Mr Mayor Gilles Strappazzon and the town hall staff for their warm welcome, valuable information, anecdotes and stories shared throughout the day.

-Also thanks to [OpenStreetMap France](https://www.openstreetmap.fr/) for the financial sponsorship which allowed us to pay for our lunch.
+Also thanks to [OpenStreetMap France](https://www.openstreetmap.fr/) for the support for this event.

 One last little animation showing more particularly the modifications of land-use: